Chicken Pot Pie

 - 1 teaspoon black pepper

-- 1 egg yolk + 1 teaspoon water for egg wash
+- 1 large egg yolk + 1 teaspoon water for egg wash

 - additional salt and pepper to taste